NoHaxsJustAsian/Image-Processor/README.md

   - IImageProcessorModel
     - Added filter return method, getFilter into the interface.
     - Added loadProjectHelp, to call all necessary methods to load in a model when given a string which contains all of the data contained in a file.
+    - Added loadPPMHelp, to call all necessary methods to load in a model when given a string which contains all of the data contained in a file for a PPM Image.
+    - Added loadImageHelp, to call all necessary methods to load in a model when given a string which contains all of the data contained in a file for a Image that is not a PPM.
+    - Added savePPMHelp, to call all necessary methods to save a final image which contains all of the data contained in a file for a PPM Image and outputs it.

   - ImageProcessorModel
     - Added filter return method, getFilter, to decouple the model from the controller.
     - Added loadProjectHelp, to decouple the model from the controller.
+    - Added loadPPMHelp, to decouple the model from the controller.
+    - Added loadImageHelp, to decouple the model from the controller.
+    - Added savePPMHelp, to decouple the model from the controller.
 ## Controller
   - GUIController.java
     - Removed filterHelp, put getFilter into model to decouple the model from the controller.
 It helps remove one needed IFilter interface import.
     - Changed all uses of IFilters, to utilize the model's method of getFilter, to decouple the model from the controller.
     - Changed loadProject, and offloaded any model referencing to loadProjectHelp in the model.
+    - Changed loadPPM, and offloaded any model referencing to loadPPMHelp in the model.
+    - Changed loadImage, and offloaded any model referencing to loadImageHelp in the model.
+    - Changed savePPM, and offloaded any model referencing to savePPMHelp in the model.
+    - Changed saveProject, as it was incorrect, and now it saves the image properly.